Table of Contents

 Inspirations From Writers

-I found in my archive of highlights some great and helpful writing advice curated by Maria Popova.
+In my archive of highlights, I found some great and helpful writing advice curated by Maria Popova.

 “Alongside these edifying essentials, Hemingway offered young Samuelson some concrete writing advice.
 Advocating for staying with what psychologists now call flow, he begins with the psychological discipline of the writing process (…)”